 - Do you want to stay close to home or go out of state?

 - Do you prefer smaller classes where you’ll have to participate a lot, or do you prefer to be more anonymous in a larger lecture hall?

 Just as important is something fundamental but hard to define: how does the school make you feel?
 A big challenge facing transfer students is that they are entering an environment where relationships have already been established and developed—you are probably going to be playing catch up.
 So when choosing a new college, it is also important to ask yourself how well this institution will help you assimilate and feel welcomed.
-Can you easily get involved in campus activities, clubs, sports, leadership positions, and other important aspects of campus life?
 All of these factors should influence your initial list of transfer schools.

 I strongly recommend taking the time to meet with an admission officer or academic advisor at your intended transfer college at the beginning of the process.
 Ask them how your credits will fit and whether they align with the curriculum.
 Ask specific questions about their transfer policies and if there are any online tools they (or you) can use to look up how specific courses will fit into your intended major.
 In a perfect world, you would have planned your transfer from day one, meeting with the transfer or academic advising center before you even enrolled at your current school; this would help you get advice on the best courses to take to ensure you make the most of the credits you earn there.
 But if you don’t live in that perfect world and you haven’t been in touch with a transfer counselor yet, make an appointment today!
 They are there to help you through this whole process.